minprog/programming-v/50 Quizzes/10 Quiz 1/30 Practice.md

 Floating point arithmetic behaves exactly like normal arithmetic on real numbers

->!
-FALSE.
+*A:* FALSE.
 Floating point provides only an approximation to real numbers.

 #### 1.2